-As far as an element of the fixed assets is concerned, the input VAT deducted has to be regularised when this element is no longer part of the fixed asset before the third year following the year when this element was purchased.
+As far as an element of a fixed asset is concerned, the input VAT deducted has to be regularised when this element is no longer part of the fixed asset before the third year following the year when this element was purchased.

 The taxable basis of importation is determined by adding the amount of the customs duties and the excise duties to the value of the goods as defined for customs purposes.
-However, the fact that imports of goods are re-forwarded as such does not result in a right to deduction.
+However, the fact that imported goods are re-forwarded does not as such result in a right to deduction.

-VAT on the importation is paid to the Customs Authorities.
-VAT on imports must be declared and paid before the removal of the goods.
+VAT on imports is paid to the Customs Authorities.
+It must be declared and paid before the removal of the goods.